Suat Atalık

-Suat Atalık (born October 10, 1964) is a Turkish-Bosnian chess grandmaster.
+Suat Atalık (Serbian: Суат Аталик; born October 10, 1964) is a Turkish-Bosnian chess grandmaster playing for Serbia.
 He is a three-time Turkish Chess Champion and the first Turkish chess-player ever to obtain title of chess Grandmaster.

 Chess career

 He was born in Turkey in 1964, represented Turkey in the World Junior Chess Championship in 1983, and was their top board for several Chess Olympiads.

 Despite this, and his current residence in Istanbul, he had disputes with chess organizers in his country, so he declared himself to be a resident of Bosnia and Herzegovina, his ancestral home.

 In 1997, Atalik tied for first place at the U.S. Masters Chess Championship.

 During the 2000 Chess Olympiad in Istanbul, Atalik insisted on playing for Bosnia rather than Turkey.
 As a result, the organizers of the Olympiad banned him from the competition.
 After the selection of the new national chess federation he returned to the Turkish national team.

 In 2003, he took first at Mar del Plata.
 In 2007 he tied for first with Michael Roiz at the Gorenje Valjevo Tournament.

 Atalık won the 3rd and 4th Mediterranean Chess Championships in Antalya, Turkey and Cannes, France, respectively.

 He was the only Grandmaster registered in the Turkish Chess Federation in Turkey beginning in 1994 and ending in 2005, when Mikhail Gurevich took up residence there.